kmkamyk/Ansible-Facts-Explorer/README.md

 3.  **Configure Environment Variables**:
     Create a file named `.env` in the `fact-api-backend/` directory. **Do not commit this file to version control.** Copy the template below and fill in your values.

+    > **Important**: The backend server does not automatically load this `.env` file.
+You must export these variables into your shell's environment before starting the server.
+A common way to do this is by running `export $(grep -v '^#' .env | xargs)` from within the `fact-api-backend` directory.

     ```dotenv
     # --- For the "Live AWX" source ---